curiousest/predict-AQI/report.md

 AQI (Air quality index) is a measurement that is commonly used to indicate air pollution.
 The number represents the greatest concentration (on a non-linear scale) of one of several types of harmful particles in the air. aqicn.org is a website that reports AQI in different locations around the world, and is used as a data source for this project.

+Air pollution predictions, like weather predictions, are useful to consumers to plan the near future.
+Someone living in a variably polluted city will make decisions in everyday life depending on the current and future air pollution levels.

+In literature, air pollution prediction models, similar to weather prediction, often use meteorological data such as temperature, humidity, rainfall, wind direction, wind speed, and precipitation [[3]](References).
+Air pollution prediction models using meteorological data can use support vector machines and artificial neural networks [[3]](References) [[4]](References).
+In this project, I will be using previous pollution measurements and no meteorological data to build a predictive model.

 Note for reviewer: [Proposal review](https://review.udacity.com/#!/reviews/267521)

 ### Problem Statement